‘Who Framed Roger Rabbit’: Jessica Rabbit’s Voice Actor Suggested a Surprising Change to the Character

 Eddie Valiant’s drinking is addressed as a character flaw instead of using it to make him appear as a ‘tough guy.’
 Likewise, Jessica Rabbit is meant to be dialed to 11, as if she was a Toon drawn by a misogynistic artist.

 After all, she’s not bad, she’s just drawn that way.

-Surprisingly, in the Disney+ show Prop Culture, Jessica Rabbit’s voice actor Turner said she suggested giving Jessica Rabbit even more curves than Zemeckis and her male castmates designed.
+The Disney+ show Prop Culture drops behind-the-scenes details of movies like The Nightmare Before Christmas and Mary Poppins.
+The show revealed Jessica Rabbit’s voice actor Kathleen Turner suggested giving Jessica Rabbit even more curves than Zemeckis and her male castmates designed.

 Kathleen Turner wanted Jessica Rabbit more exaggerated

-Discussing the design of the character further, namely the changes Jessica underwent from draft to model to final frame, Turner admitted her role beyond voicing the character.
+Discussing the character’s design further, namely the changes Jessica underwent from draft to model to final frame, Turner admitted her role beyond voicing the character.

 “Honestly, some of that is my doing.
 I suggested that her legs be longer because, frankly, I was rather known for that myself.
 And the bustier business came about because I kept saying ‘Wouldn’t it be funny, Bob, if we get some really big [gasps] in there, we can bounce ‘em!’”

 As Jessica Rabbit’s voice actor reembodied the character in the interview, demonstrating the breathiness as she described it.
 She was definitely a mature character that might be more at home on Adult Swim than Disney+.